I have read quite a bit of theology recently and it has benefited me in a lot of ways, but I feel a but confused in other ways.

 - However, even Israel went off track

-- God promised an anointed one to restore Israel
+- God promised an anointed one to restore Israel and through whom the world would be blessed

 - Jesus came and proclaimed God’s kingdom was coming